single-cell-genetics/MQuad/README.rst

   mquad -m cellSNP.tag.AD.mtx, cellSNP.tag.DP.mtx -o $OUT_DIR -p 20

+For droplet-based sequencing data, eg. 10X Chromium CNV, scATAC..etc, it is recommended to add ``--minDP 5`` or a smaller value to prevent errors during fitting.
+The default value is 10, which is suitable for Smart-seq2 data.

 The output files will be explained below in the 'Example' section.

 Example